-Nestled between the fine homes of the neighborhood and bordered by Little Creek, Chapman Parks 13 acres provide a mile long walking path with a connection to Little Creek Trail, a playground and several picnic areas.
+Nestled between the fine homes of the neighborhood and bordered by Little Creek, Chapman Parks thirteen acres provide a mile long walking path with a connection to Little Creek Trail, a playground and several picnic areas.
 Footbridges, shade trees and a view of WISD’s Ninth Grade Academy enhance the park experience.

 George Brown Plaza - 209 N. Jackson

 Named for one of Waxahachie’s leading citizens this plaza is just north of downtown between College and Jackson Streets.
 It has beautiful brick paving, shaded picnic tables and a new splash pad.
 A wonderful view of Rogers Spring Branch Creek is possible from the connecting footbridge.